 Your clients trust you as an expert in your industry.
 Do you have a favorite industry-relevant book you know would help your customers?
 Write a note inside the cover and send it to them.
 Is there a magazine they could benefit from?
 Consider buying them an online subscription.

-Many people are using social distancing as an opportunity to learn new skills.
+Many people have used the pandemic as an opportunity to learn new skills.
 Your clients might also appreciate a subscription to an online learning service like MasterClass, where they can learn popular skills from celebrity instructors.

 Providing them with true value and information that they will take with them into their personal life or career shows you’re invested beyond making a sale.

 Bonus: Just Send a Note Instead

 If sending client gifts is out of your budget, never fear: there’s power in a handwritten note.
 In today’s world of emails, texts, and social media, a handwritten message is rare and meaningful.
 Taking the time to send handwritten correspondence will make your customers take notice.

 There are a few things to remember when sending a handwritten note: